A good oven should last you a decade or more, so you'll want to pick one that fits well with your cooking needs.

 Although tempered glass is very heat resistant, it is brittle, and a tiny crack, invisible to the naked eye, can grow over time and eventually cause the glass to shatter.

 Cheaper ovens tend to be less generous with extra shelving, so you may find yourself shelling out for more.
-Some pricey ovens also have less than you might expect, though, so check what you get before you buy, especially if you specifically want something extra such as a grill pan.
+Some pricey ovens also have fewer than you might expect, though, so check what you get before you buy, especially if you specifically want something extra such as a grill pan and grid.

 Finally, don't forget to factor in oven installation costs when buying.
-Changing fuels can be quite costly, but if you're replacing like with like, then John Lewis offers oven and cooker installation services for between £75 and £100, and will remove and dispose of your old model for an extra £20.
-Curry's current cost is between £75 and £90.
+Changing fuels can be quite costly, but if you're replacing like with like, then John Lewis offers oven and cooker installation services for between £75 and £110, and it will remove and dispose of your old model for an extra £20.
+Currys' current cost is between £75 and £90.
 It charges from £15 for removal and disposal.